Carpenter license requirements by state: A comprehensive guide

 License required: Yes

-As a carpenter in Virginia, you’ll fall under the Residential Building Contractor classification which includes Home Improvement Contracting.
+As a carpenter in Virginia, you’ll fall under the Residential Building Contractor classification, including Home Improvement Contracting.
 There are three classes of licenses — A, B or C — depending on the value of the projects you plan to work on.

 • Class A licenses are restricted to individual projects worth up to $10,000 and up to $150,000 per year.
 You must show two years of experience.